Home | About USIG | What's New | Events

 A trust is an entity created to hold and manage assets for the benefit of others.
 [5] The trust must pursue a charitable purpose and is governed by trustees.

-A trust is regulated by the Trustees Acts of 1925 and 2000, plus a substantial body of case law.
+A trust is regulated by the Trustees Acts 1925 and 2000, plus a substantial body of case law.

 Industrial and Provident Society